By Diane Spicer

 You probably already have one.

-Tips on how to buy a great hiking jackets are here.
+Tips on how to buy a great hiking jackets might come in handy!

 Layering tip: Just add another mid layer like a vest under your jacket if you're going to be hiking in cool spring and fall temperatures.